alpha7b/hopr/20220607-metadata-game/game5.md

 4. 2386f26fc1:
 5. 234f2219f7993b: Decimal 9938632068012347, amountOutMin, minimum eth I receive on target chain
 6. 62b1a94c: Decimal 1655810380, this is unix timestamp which is the deadline of this transaction

+I didn't find much intersting info so far.
+If there are two available DERP RPCs and derp.hoprnet.org can display information two chains, I will continue testing these bridges.

+## To do:
+1. Test HOP with two DERP RPCs.
+Better on low gas fees chains like between gnosis and polygon.
+2. Test the anyCall feature from Multichain.org.
+It can sends message to another chain and use case is multichain voting.

+3. If I use js code to interact with uniswapV2 function such as `swapExactTokensForTokens`, are we exposing less information than using UI? or there is no difference?